Ah87979/infs3203-group3/README.md

 **Github: @Ah87979**

 In this contribution, I have enhanced the program's error handling by introducing a ZeroDivisionError exception.
 This exception is raised when the user attempts to divide a number by zero, a common source of runtime errors.
-Instead of simply printing an error message to the screen, which can be overlooked or ignored, the program now actively alerts the user to this mathematical impossibility.
+Instead of simply printing an error message to the screen, which can be overlooked or ignored, the program now actively alerts the user.
 By raising a ZeroDivisionError exception, the program provides more informative and actionable error messages.
 Instead of silently continuing execution with incorrect results, the program halts and notifies the user of the division-by-zero attempt.
 This contribution enhances the overall robustness and reliability of the program by addressing a potential source of runtime errors.
 To leverage this enhancement, simply execute the program as usual.
 If a division by zero is attempted, the program will raise a ZeroDivisionError exception, clearly indicating the issue.